 ZORBO: Right, that's it, tomcat.
 We can't be mamas.
 We prowl and yowl.
 We chase off the mice and rats.
 We defend our territory.
 We have dates with our feline friends.
 We make our humans happy.
 That's what we do.

-EINSTEIN: (To Zorbo, interjecting.)
-According to most books, the first person a chick sees upon hatching into the world...is called Mama.
+EINSTEIN: According to most books, the first person a chick sees upon hatching into the world...is called "Mama."

 LUCKY: (To Zorbo, cuddling.)
 Mmmm...night-night, Mama.